 Indexes

-Multiple indexes are available for different workloads.
-Every index is linked to a specific datasource and provides a set of handlers for different kinds of data.
-Use this table to choose the right index for the task:
+Multiple index kinds are available for different blockchains and workloads.
+Each index is linked to a specific datasource and provides a set of handlers for different kinds of data.
+Use the table below to choose the right index for your task:

 Indexes can join multiple contracts considered as a single application.
-Also, contracts can be used by multiple indexes of any kind, but make sure that they are independent of each other and that indexed data don't overlap.
+Contracts can be used by multiple indexes of any kind, but make sure that they are independent of each other and that indexed data don't overlap.

-Handler is a callback function, called when new data has arrived from the datasource.
-The handler receives the data item as an argument and can perform any actions, e.g., store data in the database, send a notification, or call an external API.
+A handler is a callback function triggered when new data arrives from the datasource.
+Handlers receive the data item as an argument and can perform any action, such as storing data in the database, sending notifications, or calling external APIs.

 Using templates